-1) Calculated based on the following metrics:

-b.
-The full reinvestment of distributions or dividends declared on such share (without deductions for taxes or other charges) into the Company common stock at a price equal to (i) the closing price of the Company's common stock on the trading day immediately preceding the ex-dividend date for such dividend or distribution less (ii) the amount of such dividend or distribution.

-c.
-The sale of shares (the original share purchased plus additional shares purchased through the reinvestment of dividends or distributions as described in (b) above) at the end of the performance period at a price equal to the average closing price of the Company's common stock over the 15 consecutive trading days prior to, and ending on, the last day of the performance period.
+- (1) Calculated based on the following metrics: - a.
+The purchase of one share of the Company's common stock on the grant date of the awards at a purchase price equal to the average closing price of the Company's common stock over the five consecutive trading days prior to, and ending on, the effective date of the plan (the "Baseline Value"). - b.
+The full reinvestment of distributions or dividends declared on such share (without deductions for taxes or other charges) into the Company common stock at a price equal to (i) the closing price of the Company's common stock on the trading day immediately preceding the ex-dividend date for such dividend or distribution less (ii) the amount of such dividend or distribution. - the end of the performance period at a price equal to the average closing price of the Company's common stock over the 15 consecutive trading days prior to, and ending on, the last day of the performance period.

 Relative Stockholder Return Component.
-Pursuant to the 2017 Long Term Incentive Plan, 25% of the award was based on the Company's relative TSR against the SNL Healthcare REIT Index during a three-year performance period.
+Pursuant to the 2020 Long-Term Equity Incentive Plan, 25% of the award was based on the Company's relative TSR against the former SNL Healthcare REIT Index during a three-year performance period.
 The number of LTIP Units earned by the NEOs pursuant to the relative return component were as follows: